 Enjoy a Romantic Walk at Tomb of Gül Baba

 Romantic walk and a tomb do not seem like things that go well together.
 But the Tomb of Gül Baba will prove otherwise.

-This 16th century tomb is surrounded by a beautiful, and romantic rose garden, and enjoys a great deal of peace throughout the day.
-Perfect setting for a post-date walk, don’t you think?
+This 16th-century tomb is surrounded by a beautiful, and romantic rose garden, and enjoys a great deal of peace throughout the day.
+A perfect setting for a post-date walk, don’t you think?

 The entrance to the place is free, but if you want to go inside the tomb, you have to get a reservation earlier.